fssa-batch3/santhosh.devendran__web_project/README.md

         c.
 Click the "Save Profile" button.
    * Expected Result:
      * The user is redirected to the User profile page.

+#####Logout account (completed)
+ * Scenario 1: Successfully log out profile.
+   * Steps:
+        a.
+Navigate to the profile page.
+        b. click the logout button.
+   * Expected Result:
+     * The user is redirected to the login page.
 ######delete account (completed)
 * Scenario 1: Successfully delete profile.
    * Steps: